jacquesfauquex/DCKV/README.md

 # APath
-Ordered attributePath-value representation of DICOM instances for big data and machine learning
+Ordered attributePath-value representation of DICOM instance

-This repository is created initially for collaborative work on the design of a new representation for DICOM instances.
-This will be done in the wiki part of the repository.
+This repository is a work in progress toward a new representation for DICOM objects.

+The wiki part of the repository contains the definition of the representation.

-The code part of the repository will contain proofs of concept.
+The code part of the repository contains proofs of concept.

 ___
 DICOM® and DICOMweb™ are Registered and Trade Marks under the copyright of "National Electrical Manufacturers Association" (USA)